-We have now produced a filtered $K$-vector space in two ways starting with a Hodge-Tate and finite $E$-height representation $V$ of $\Gamma_K$: $D_{HT}(V)$ and $D(\fM(V))_K$.
-When $V$ is crystalline, these two filtered vector spaces are canonically isomorphic. \begin{prop} Let $V$ be a crystalline $\bQ_p$-linear $\Gamma_K$-representation.
+We have now produced a filtered $K$-vector space in two ways, having started with a Hodge--Tate and finite $E$-height representation $V$ of $\Gamma_K$: $D_{HT}(V)$ and $D(\fM(V))_K$.
+When $V$ is, moreover, crystalline, these two filtered vector spaces are canonically isomorphic. \begin{prop} Let $V$ be a crystalline $\Gamma_K$-representation.
 There is a canonical isomorphism of filtered vector spaces $D_{HT}(V) \simeq D(\fM(V))_K$. \end{prop} \begin{proof} Under the assumption that $V$ is crystalline, there exists a weakly admissible filtered isocrystal $D' = D_\mathrm{cris}(V)$.
 Then $D'_K$ is canonically isomorphic to $D_{HT}(V)$ and $D'$ is also canonically isomorphic to $D(\fM(V))$ \cite[Cor.\ 1.3.15]{crfc}. \end{proof}

-\begin{rem} In general, we do not know how to relate the filtered vector spaces $D_{HT}(V)$ and $D(\fM(V))_K$ for arbitrary $V$ that are Hodge-Tate and have finite $E$-height.
+\begin{rem} In general, we do not know how to relate the filtered vector spaces $D_{HT}(V)$ and $D(\fM(V))_K$ for arbitrary $V$ that are Hodge--Tate and have finite $E$-height.
 So we take the approach that $D(\fM(V))_K$ is a replacement of the Hodge filtration for any representation $V$ of $\Gamma_{K_\infty}$ of finite $E$-height. \end{rem}